- Oracle Oledb Driver For Sql Server

 Table 24-2 Oracle ODBC Driver and Oracle Database Limitations on Data Types

-Oracle database limits literals in SQL statements to 4,000 bytes.
+Literals | Oracle database limits literals in SQL statements to 4,000 bytes. |

-SQL_LONGVARCHAR and SQL_WLONGVARCHAR
+SQL_LONGVARCHAR and SQL_WLONGVARCHAR | Oracle's limit for |

 Error Messages

-When an error occurs, the Oracle ODBC Driver returns the native error number, the SQLSTATE (an ODBC error code), and an error message.
+(an ODBC error code), and an error message.
 The driver derives this information both from errors detected by the driver and errors returned by the Oracle server.

 For errors that occur in the data source, the Oracle ODBC Driver returns the native error returned to it by the Oracle server.
 When the Oracle ODBC Driver or the Driver Manager detects an error, the Oracle ODBC Driver returns a native error of zero.

 For errors that occur in the data source, the Oracle ODBC Driver returns an error message based on the message returned by the Oracle server.
-For errors that occur in the Oracle ODBC Driver or the Driver Manager, the Oracle ODBC Driver returns an error message based on the text associated with the SQLSTATE.
+For errors that occur in the Oracle ODBC Driver or the Driver Manager, the Oracle ODBC Driver returns an error message based on the text associated with the SQLSTATE

 Error messages have the following format: